 Hallway Laser Maze – Use streamers to turn your hallway into a challenging laser maze.

-Minute to Win It Challenge – Quick one-minute games that are hilarious to play
+Minute to Win It Challenge – Quick one-minute games that are hilarious to play with friendly competition.

 Cardboard Box Games – Reuse those amazon cardboard boxes to make a fort, marble run, nerf target, mini-golf & more.